cncf/landscape/guide.md

 > CockroachDB, FaunaDB) which, as you may guess, stands for database.
 You'll also see various
 > names ending in SQL (e.g. MySQL or memSQL) — they are still relevant.
 Some are "old school"
 > databases that have been adapted to a cloud native reality.
 There are also some databases that
-> are no-SQL but SQL compatible, such as YugaByte and Vitess.
+> are no-SQL but SQL compatible, such as YugabyteDB and Vitess.

 </section>